 - raise political awareness and encourage you to be creative, critical and reflective thinkers

 - we encourage you to be a critical thinker who is autonomous and empowers not only themselves but communities

 - you will become change makers of the future.
 The social care modules are closely aligned to the University of Northampton’s Changemaker programme

 How to apply

 For application information please see our how to apply page.

-A typical offer is 260-300 UCAS tariff points.
+A typical offer is BCC at A Level or DMM at BTEC.
 Standard entry requirements apply.
 Applications from students with a range of non-traditional educational or career qualifications are also welcome.

 For information regarding English language requirements at the University, please see our IELTS page.